munizmom/gdaphen/README.md

 ## gdaphen modules:

-Gdaphen provides an environment with functions to perform:
+Gdaphen provides an environment to perform:

 1. Pre-processing functions to aid in shaping the input data .
 Stored in the **module preProcessing**.
 2. Statistical analyses.
-Stored in the **module analysis**
+Stored in the **module analysis**.
 3. Visualizations or plotting functions.
-Stored in the **module visualization**
+Stored in the **module visualization**.

 - Note: Please take also a look at the examples provided.
 These examples provide further help in pre-processing, assigning specific colours to the variables or observations or give you examples of how to impute missing values.